The Concatenate Function

-To be able to concatenate data you must have data from different cells that you like to see in a single cell.
-If you want to follow along with the data in this tutorial download the file here.
+To be able to concatenate data in Excel, you must have data from multiple cells that you need to group in a single cell.
+If you want to follow along with the data in this tutorial, download the file here.

 Go into the cell where you would like to join cells and type "=concat(", then type in the cell location of the first cell in the series.
 Each location needs to be separated by a comma.
 Continue typing in the other locations in the series separated by commas in the order that you would like the information to appear.

 Notice below that all the data is pushed together.
 You can edit the spacing in between each text string by adding two quotes and another comma with whatever data or spacing that you want within the quotes.